The Miseducation of Lauryn Hill: Commercial performance

 In the US, The Miseducation of Lauryn Hill debuted atop the Billboard 200 chart dated September 12, 1998, becoming the first number-one album by an unaccompanied female rapper on the chart.
 It also became the first debut album by a woman to debut atop the Billboard 200, which made Hill the first artist to debut atop both the Billboard 200 and Billboard Hot 100 with the first entries.
-Selling 422,624 copies in its first week, the album broke the record for largest first-week sales for an album recorded by a woman; (Note: Before Hill, the record was held by Madonna's Ray of Light (1998).
-As of 2025, it is held by Adele's 25 (2015), whose first-week sales amounted to over three million units.) the first-week sales are also the highest for a debut album released by a woman in the 20th century, and the highest for a female rapper ever.
+Selling 422,624 copies in its first week, the album broke the record for largest first-week sales for an album recorded by a woman; (Note: Before Hill, the record was held by Madonna's Ray of Light (1998).) the first-week sales are also the highest for a debut album released by a woman in the 20th century, and the highest for a female rapper ever.
 In its second week, the album remained at the summit, selling 265,000 copies, and was certified gold by the Recording Industry Association of America (RIAA) for surpassing 500,000 units sold in the country.
 It stayed atop the chart in its third week, before descending to number two, and returning to the top in its fifth week.
 By late October, it had spent nearly two consecutive months within the top three.
 The album's chart stability was considered rare for a hip-hop release at the time, since most high-debuting hip-hop albums would quickly plummet.

 The Miseducation of Lauryn Hill had sold 2.9 million units in the US by December 1998, becoming one of the best-selling albums of the year, and topping the year-end Top R&B/Hip-Hop Albums.
 Sales increased after the 41st Annual Grammy Awards, as it sold 234,000 copies during the week of March 3, 1999, and 200,000 copies the following week.
 The album spent a total of 92 weeks on the Billboard 200, being the longest-charting debut album by a female rapper until it was surpassed by Cardi B's Invasion of Privacy (2018).
 The Miseducation of Lauryn Hill remains the only rap album by a woman to spend multiple weeks at number one, and one of the longest-running number-one rap albums ever on the Billboard 200.
 In February 2021, the album was certified diamond by the RIAA, denoting combined sales and album-equivalent units of 10 million in the US; Hill thus became the first female rapper to receive a RIAA diamond certification.